Here is a list of the common questions for students:

-- It all depends on when you are arriving, your requirements, availability homestay, and city occupancies.
+– It all depends on when you are arriving, your requirements, availability of homestay, and city occupancies.
 There is no estimated time, but it could be a minimum of three days before you get it.
 Please check your email inbox regularly and reply to your homestay coordinator immediately.
-You are always welcome to check on that status of your application at anytime.
+You are always welcome to check on the status of your application at any time.